 Amazon Music Unlimited vs Spotify: Which is best?

-If you already have an Amazon Prime membership it could definitely be worth it because of the cheaper monthly cost compared to Spotify.
-And if you've bought an Echo speaker or Echo Dot, paying just £3.99 a month makes it incredibly worthwhile if you just want playback on your Echo - certainly cheaper than paying for a full Spotify subscription.
+If you already have an Amazon Prime membership and you've bought an Echo speaker or Echo Dot, paying just £3.99 a month makes it incredibly worthwhile if you just want playback on your Echo - certainly cheaper than paying for a full Spotify subscription.
+And the cheaper price for Prime members means Amazon Music Unlimited is a no-brainer if you already have a Prime membership.

-Spotify on the other hand is available almost everywhere and offers a free tier.
-It's worth noting that while the free tier still lets you listen to Spotify's entire 30 million strong music catalogue, it does come with some limitations on where and how you can play you music, restricting downloads and so on.
+But if you aren't within the Amazon ecosystem already and can deal with 320Kbps music, then Spotify is our pick.
+Spotify is available almost everywhere and offers a free tier.
+It's worth noting that while the free tier still lets you listen to Spotify's entire music catalogue, it does come with some limitations on where and how you can play your music, restricting downloads and so on.

-But Spotify's service is incredibly easy to use, it sounds good and it has some incredibly useful music discovery features.
-We also rate Spotify Connect and the best system if you have a range of different speaker types.
-Spotify is a flexible and integrated solution, available on most platforms - including Amazon's own devices - making it our preferred option.
+It helps that Spotify is incredibly easy to use, sounds good and has some incredibly useful music discovery features.
+We also rate Spotify Connect - it's the best system if you have a range of different speaker types.

-Also why not check out these superb Spotify tips and tricks
+Also, why not check out these Spotify tips and tricks, if you want to level up your experience.